• Skip to primary navigation

-5 Confusing Gestures From Around The World
+5 Confusing Gestures from Around the World

 Confusing Gestures – Watching your own body language – the way you say things and how you act can be difficult when traveling in foreign cultures, but that’s nothing compared to trying to understand gestures from other cultures!